usgs/earthquake-processing-formats/format-docs/Site.md

 * SiteID -  A unique string containing an unique identifier for this station usually formatted to contain the available station, channel, network, and/or location codes.
-* Station - A string the station code.
+* Station - A string containing the station code.
 * Network - A string containing network code.

 **Optional Values:**